 The AKC is the only purebred registry in the United States with an ongoing routine kennel inspection program.
 Since 2000, AKC field inspectors have conducted over 45,000 inspections nationwide.

-Rocky Mountain Biewer Terriers was inspected by AKC Executive Field Agent Pete Wannamaker earlier this year.
-We gave Pete the "whole tour" and he looked at pretty much everything that had to do with our Biewer terriers 🙂 which includes our outdoor doggy playgrounds for adult dogs, the puppy quart, sleeping quarters, the whelping room, bathing station, the grooming and medical equipment etc.
+Rocky Mountain Biewer Terriers was inspected by AKC Executive Field Agent Pete Wannamaker in 2017 and also in 2019.
+We gave Pete the “whole tour” and he looked at pretty much everything that had to do with our Biewer terriers 🙂 which includes our outdoor doggy playgrounds for adult dogs, the puppy quart, sleeping quarters, the nursery with whelping room, bathing station, the grooming and medical equipment etc.

 Since all our dogs are micro chipped, the counting and identification scan of our Biewer Terriers went pretty easy.